 Service scope is crucial, to have the breadth and flexibility of capabilities needed to create bespoke solutions that match the specific requirements of each hybrid fund.
 Asset and structuring expertise spanning both the liquid and illiquid worlds is vital.
 Teams must have the knowledge and technology infrastructure to meet, and automate, the operational challenges.

-Meeting the hybrid potential
+Meeting the potential of hybrid funds

 Hybrid funds’ growing popularity is further evidence of the convergence taking place in asset management markets around the world, between traditional and alternative sectors, and liquid and illiquid assets.
 But with the convergence trend comes demand for an accompanying breadth and flexibility of service provision.
 Hybrid fund managers need to ensure their service provider has the expertise to support a combined portfolio of liquid and illiquid investments, along with an industrial scale model, and the capacity and vision to bring the different service components together.

-How the Securities Services business of BNP Paribas, can help
+How the Securities Services business of BNP Paribas can help

 We offer our clients a complete product suite able to cope with all types of alternative assets, with a single relationship manager that can oversee the full scope of those support services for the hybrid fund.
 Leveraging industry-leading platforms, our expert staff can support any hybrid fund type.
 In addition to our core administration services, custody and prime brokerage, ancillary capabilities such as flexible financing solutions provide an important value add to any hybrid manager.